kamiltkacz/Maravilista--JS/README.md

-# To-Do-list-JS
+# Task Manager -JS
-To-Do list done with HTML, CSS, JavaScript and JQuery.
+Task Manager WebApp done with HTML, CSS, JavaScript and JQuery.

 Hi Everyone, This is my project I worked on while doing a Front-End Development course in JavaScript in Brasilia, Brazil.